Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “Perhaps you would be interested in a divination.”

-“I should have known a simple mind like yours would not know such basic mystical terms.
+Whether the bastard noticed my ire, he clearly did not care.
+Instead, he said disdainfully, “I should have known a simple mind like yours would be ignorant of such basic mystical terms.
 I am speaking of the art of speaking with the dead.”

-I growled.
-“I know what divination is.
-I just cannot believe the audacity.
-To claim you have the power to do something like that is utter nonsense.”
+I roared, “I know what divination is!
+I just cannot believe the audacity!
+To claim you have the power to do something like that is utter nonsense!”

-“Ah, I see.
-I know that such a concept is lost on a skeptic such as you but my father was a shaman and I inherited his ability.”
+“So you claim.
+But my father was a shaman and I inherited his ability.”

-Another smug smile as he caressed my wife’s hand.
+Another smug smile as he caressed my wife’s hand further.
 “Of course and for a true believer like you I won’t even charge full price.”

-“What?”
-Melinda screamed.
+“What?” my wife screamed.
 “You do not tell me what to do!”

 I repeated my command.
-“I said, get out.”
+“I said we’re leaving.”

-“It’s one thing to perform some basic magic tricks you’d perform at a child’s birthday party and fool people into thinking that your trinkets have mystical properties.
-Those that buy into that stuff are silly, except for my wife, of course, but it’s mostly harmless.
-The people who are fooled into thinking that you can talk to the dead, though, are desperate.
-They so badly want to speak with their loved ones one last time they’re willing to believe anyone.
+My expression hardened.
+“It’s one thing to do some magic tricks that you’d find at a child’s birthday party and fool people into thinking that your little trinkets have mystical properties.
+Those who buy into that stuff are silly, sure, except for my wife, of course.
+But it’s mostly harmless.”
+I raised my index finger and directed it at the man.
+“But the people who are fooled into thinking that you can talk to the dead are desperate.
+They so badly want to converse with their loved ones one last time they’re willing to believe almost anyone.
 You are taking advantage of them.
 I ask you kindly to stop.”

 He smirked.
 “How can you be so sure?
 Perhaps I do have the power.
 As the bard once said, there is more to this world than what is accepted in your philosophy.”

 He threw his head back and laughed.
 “And you say I am the one making absurd claims.
-I admit that perhaps it would be difficult for me to prove my powers, though speaking to the dead should be enough evidence to prove my ability.
-However, to prove I cannot?
+I admit that perhaps it would be difficult for me to prove my powers, though speaking to the dead should be enough evidence, wouldn’t you say?
+If you just say the word and have your wife return…” It was then that he noticed my expression was one of death.
+He took a step back and forced a laugh.
+“Um, okay.
+I guess not.
+Worth a shot.”
+His smug expression then returned.
+“Anyway, to prove I cannot?
 To prove a negative?
 I’d like to see you try.”

 “So you’re not planning on stopping?”